shuto-shinoda/furima-28743/README.md

 | item    | references | foreign_key: true |

 ### Association
-- belongs_to :users, dependent::destroy
+- has_one :users, dependent::destroy
-- belongs_to :items, dependent::destroy
+- has_one :items, dependent::destroy
-- has_many :sending_destinations
+- has_one :sending_destinations